prajwalzingare/prajwalzingare/README.md

 -👋 Hi, I’m prajwal

--👀 I’m interested in ... web-devlopment
+-👀 I’m interested in...Web-Development and MERN Stack

--🌱 I’m currently learning ... full Stack Developmet course at @udemy
+-🌱 I’m currently learning ...
+Complete Web-Development at @udemy

 -📫 How to reach me ... you can mail me at prajwalzingre@gmail.com